zacbemis/Java2DGame/README.md

 - Space — action / jump
 (See source for exact key mappings.)

-Contributing
-- Feel free to open issues or PRs for bug fixes, improvements, or new features.
-- Keep changes small and include a short description of intent.

-License
-- No license specified.
-Add a LICENSE file (for example MIT, Apache-2.0) to make usage and contributions clear.

 Notes
 - For exact build/run commands and the main class name, open the source and locate the class with public static void main.